 For some years owned by the famous Forte dynasty, the Bedford Hotel has now returned to private ownership and once again enjoys its deserved position as Tavistock's premier hotel.

-Ordulf was helped by local workers; to reward them they were fed with bread, clotted cream and strawberry preserves … and so the Devon cream tea was born.
-They proved so popular that the monks continued to serve them to passing travellers (a tradition upheld by The Bedford Hotel today, which remains one of the finest places in the county in which to indulge in a Devon Cream Tea).
+Ordulf was helped by local workers, who were rewarded with bread, clotted cream and strawberry preserves … and so the Devon cream tea was born.
+They proved so popular that the monks continued to serve them to passing travellers - a tradition upheld at The Bedford Hotel today, which remains one of the finest places in the county in which to enjoy a Devon Cream Tea.